sschmitt2/euchreLeague/DesignDocuments/userStories.md

 ### View Scores

 As a user of a specific league, I want to be able to see score information for all players in the league.

-### View Stats

-As a user of a specific league, I want to be able to see stat information for all players in the league.

 ### Join Leagues